rust-lang/book/nostarch/chapter10.md

 ### Traits as Parameters

 Now that you know how to define and implement traits, we can explore how to use traits to define functions that accept many different types.

-For example, in Listing 10-13, we implemented the `Summary` trait on the `NewsArticle` and `Tweet` types.
-We can define a `notify` function that calls the `summarize` method on its `item` parameter, which is of some type that implements the `Summary` trait.
-To do this, we can use the `impl Trait` syntax, like this:
+We'll use the `Summary` trait we implemented on the `NewsArticle` and `Tweet` types in Listing 10-13 to define a `notify` function that calls the `summarize` method on its `item` parameter, which is of some type that implements the `Summary` trait.
+To do this, we use the `impl Trait` syntax, like this:

 ```
 pub fn notify(item: &impl Summary) {